Chughes3393/Bukowski-v-Shakespeare/README.md

 Charles Bukowski on the other hand is best known for his writings on alcohol and generally just being a gross old man.
 (For more information on his debauched lifestyle, just read any of his books.)

-But did you know that Bukowski and Shakespeare both (link Bukowski HTML https://www.latimes.com/archives/la-xpm-1988-09-04-bk-2354-story.html liked to street-fight (link Shakespeare html: https://www.bbc.co.uk/programmes/b01g65gz?
+But did you know that Bukowski and Shakespeare bothliked to street-fight?
 And since we can’t watch Shakespeare and Bukowski duke it out for poetic supremacy in the 21st century, we can use the internet to have them fight it out virtually.

 But wait, Bukowski got too drunk and needs your help writing his poem to try and beat Shakespeare.
 That is where Bukowski V. Shakespeare comes in.